objcio/articles/2014-07-08 AppKit for UIKit Developers.md

 Since Mac apps are relying more and more on a single window, AppKit has changed.
 As of OS X 10.10 Yosemite the `NSViewController` is similar in many ways to `UIViewController`.
 It is also part of the responder chain by default.
 Just remember that if you target your Mac app to OS X 10.9 or earlier, window controllers on the mac are much more akin to what you're used to as view controllers from iOS.
 As [Mike Ash writes](https://www.mikeash.com/pyblog/friday-qa-2013-04-05-windows-and-window-controllers.html), a good pattern to instantiate windows on the Mac is to have one nib file and one window controller per window type.

+Furthermore, `NSWindow` is not a view subclass like it's the case for `UIWindow`.
+Instead, each window holds a reference to its top level view in the `contentView` property.

 ### Responder Chain